Does My Small Pet Need Company And What Does Bonding Entail?

 -Move them closer.
 After a few days, move enclosures and runs closer together so they can see and smell each other through the barrier.

-(in my opinion like a bath tub) because then you are forcing them to be near each other and this can be very stressful and lead to illness.
-That’s why I was saying that bonding is pretty complicated, it’s a slowly slowly softly softly approach…not a case of just buying a pet and assuming they will be cuddling up and kissing by night fall.
+-Meet in a neutral space.
+Once the pets seem to be communicating positively, move them to a neutral space to meet, like an outside run or spare room.
+You can use a barrier in the neutral space to start with so they can see and smell each other, before removing the barrier and attempting open bonding or what’s commonly known as the 24/7 approach.
+It’s important not to have a space that is too small otherwise this can be very stressful for the pets to be forced together however too large and they may stay well apart and no bonding will happen.
+That’s why I was saying that bonding is more complex than it first appears, it’s a slowly slowly softly softly approach…not a case of just buying a pet and assuming they will be cuddling up and kissing by night fall.
 Bonding can take weeks and weeks or if you are super lucky and they get on, then just a few days.
 It varies a lot but you need a lot of time if you are going to attempt it yourself.
+Remember that a neutral space is needed, that means NEUTRAL!
+If they have any toys or items that they see as belonging to them then they may fight over it.

 -Be patient and reward interactions